zenparsing/esparse/README.md

 ### Getting Started ###

 1. Install [esdown](https://github.com/zenparsing/esdown), either manually
     or using npm.
-Take a look at the `es6now` README to get a feel for the command syntax.
+Take a look at the `esdown` README to get a feel for the command syntax.

         npm install -g esdown